Japan men's national under-21 field hockey team

 The Japan men's national under-21 field hockey team represents Japan in international under-21 field hockey competitions and is controlled by the Japan Hockey Association, the governing body for field hockey in Japan.

-Japan has participated in every edition of the Men's Hockey Junior Asia Cup, where their best finish was a third place in 1996.
+Japan has participated in every edition of the Men's Hockey Junior Asia Cup, where their best finish was third place in 1996 and 2024.
 They have qualified four times for the Men's FIH Hockey Junior World Cup, where their best finish is 11th place in 1997.